patrickhere/Nexus-of-Tensura/README.md

 - If on Windows skip this step, if not please read.
 Re-compress if on MacOS, it automatically decompresses .zip files that are downloaded, if you do not you will not be able to locate the file to import.
 - For Prism, click on the top left corner button that says "Add Instance", then select "Import from Zip".
 Select the previously downloaded release zip and let install.
 - For CurseForge, click on "Create Custom Profile" near the top right corner.
 Then click "import" and select the previously downloaded release zip.
-- Then add the four linked mods manually to the mod folder.
-After this, you should be good to go!

 # Recommendations